ovanr/webFuzz/Example.md

      Navigate to the entrypoint URL (http://localhost/wp-admin/index.php in this case), and find a phrase in the html document that only appears if the user is logged in.

    + The -s flag opens a browser window for you to log-in the web app.
-As soon as you close the browser window, webFuzz will get the session cookies from the browser
+     When you are finished with logging-in, close the browser window. webFuzz will get the session cookies from the browser.